-The UWG Theatre Department educates, inspires, and transforms the lives of students, faculty, and audience members through storytelling, artistic expression, and collaboration, which create the live theatre experience.
+The UWG Theatre Program educates, inspires, and transforms the lives of students, faculty, and audience members through storytelling, artistic expression, and collaboration, which create the live theatre experience.

-The UWG Theatre Department will graduate students who are engaged with the world around them and who use their skills in theatre to make that world a better place.
+The UWG Theatre Program will graduate students who are engaged with the world around them and who use their skills in theatre to make that world a better place.

 The value of Achievement is evident in our commitment to the artistic growth and advancement of our students

 The value of Caring is evident in our creation of personal relationships with theatre students and a personal investment in their success as artists.

 The value of Collaboration is apparent in the very nature of our art form.
 We collaborate with student artists to create theatre.

 The value of Inclusiveness is evident in our casting of shows with the selection of diverse material that celebrates our student population.

 The value of Innovation is evident in our pursuit of new technologies, methodologies, and standards to mirror the fast-paced entertainment industry.

 The value of Integrity is evident in our commitment to transitioning the work of our student artists in the classroom to the work they do on-stage.

 The value of Sustainability is evident in our obligation to maintain an ecological balance by recycling materials, and using equipment that saves energy.